IowaDave/Slow-That-Uno-Down/README.md

 | SPI | 250 KHz | Calculated (1) |

-(1) The datasheet states that SPI is not assured of working well in a "clock-receiving client" role if the speed exceeds 1/4th the frequency of the System Clock.
+(1) The datasheet states that SPI is not assured of working well in a clock-conforming-and-data-responding role if the speed exceeds 1/4th the frequency of the System Clock.
+The other role a device can perform in SPI is clock-originating-and-data-requesting.
+In that role, a 1 MHz '328 could perhaps operate SPI at 1/2 of the System Clock frequency, 500 KHz.

-Only you can decide whether one of those speeds can satisfy requirements for your project.
+Only you can decide whether those speeds can satisfy requirements for your project.

 Another possible disadvantage could show up as perceptibly slower execution of lengthy procedures.
 Careful code design may be able to mitigate this consideration somewhat.